wilson0x4d/appsettings2/README.md

 print(connectionStrings.SampleDb)
 ```

-### Projecting Configuration Data as a Dictionary
+### Accessing Configuration Data as a Dictionary

+`Configuration` is dict-like (with minor exceptions such as not supporting dynamic views) and in most cases can be used as if it were a dict where strict type checks would not otherwise prevent it.

-Lastly, as a convenience feature you can materialize a `Configuration` instance as a Dictionary.
-This is primarily included as a debugging aid, but, if you have some chunk of code that can consume a dictionary but can't consume a Python object (it happens) then you can get at a dictionary as follows:
+Alternatively, you can project a `Configuration` instnace into a dictionary (as a copy.)
+This is primarily included as a debugging aid, but, if you have some chunk of code that can consume a dictionary but can't consume a Python object (it happens) then you can get at a proper dictionary instance as follows:

 ```python
 config:Configuration = builder.build()